btimby/django-proxysql/README.rst

 ==============

-Yes, to perform maintenance on a ProxySQL instance, just connect to it's admin port, `6032` and issue a `PROXYSQL PAUSE` command.
+Yes, to perform maintenance on a ProxySQL instance, just connect to it's admin port, ``6032`` and issue a ``PROXYSQL PAUSE`` command.
 This will start refusing new clients, but allow running queries to complete. `django-proxysql` will detect the "failure" of the node and stop attempting to connect to it.
 Once all active connections are drained, you can stop ProxySQL, perform maintenance then restore the service.
 You can repeat this for each instance of ProxySQL without any downtime.

+Also note that when migrations are applied, Django performs a check of ALL CONFIGURED DATABASES.
+This means that all peers must be online in order for migrations to succeed.